thycotic/dsv-docs/product/QuickStart/secrets/index.md

 ## Retrieve a Secret

-To retrieve a Secret use the Secret read command and specify the path to the Secret’s storage location.
+To retrieve a Secret use the Secret read command and specify the path to the Secret's storage location.

 ```BASH
 thy secret read --path /servers/us-east/server01